khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 **4. Use-case Recover Password**

-4.1.
-Summary: Allows users to regain account access after forgetting their password by using their registered personal email address.
+*4.1.
+Summary: Allows users to regain account access after forgetting their password by using their registered personal email address*

-4.2.
-Flow of events:
+*4.2.
+Flow of events*

-4.2.1.
-Main flow:
+*4.2.1.
+Main flow*

 1. The user selects the "Forgot Password" function from the login screen.
 2. The system prompts the user to provide the email address associated with their registered account.